SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-8-1-exam-preparation/simple-conditions-problems/simple-conditions-problems.md

 ## Simple Conditions Problems

-**The second** task of the Practical Exam in "Programming Basics" covers **conditional statement and simple calculations**.
+**The second** problem of the "Programming Basics" Practical Exam covers **conditional statement and simple calculations**.
 Let's take a few examples.